-Grades that have been recorded in the registrar's office can be changed only through consent of the faculty member and with the permission of the dean.
+Grades that have been recorded in the registrar's office can be changed only through consent of the faculty member and with the permission of the vice president for academic affairs.
 Forms for this purpose are available to faculty in the registrar's office.